Fritz von Loßberg: 4th Army

 After the Battle of Messines (7–14 June 1917), Ludendorff asked Loßberg to move to Flanders as chief of staff of the 4th Army (General Friedrich Sixt von Armin).
 Loßberg knew the topography of the Ypres Salient from 1914.
 For the first time he could organise a defence in depth before an attack began.
 He strove to make the defenders invisible to attackers and even to their aerial observers.
 The defenders were provided with boards so they could shelter above the ground water that filled the bottoms of the holes and with corrugated iron and canvas for crude roofs.
 They were to fight to the end from these holes with their light machine-guns.
 The second position was about 4.5 km behind the front, near the effective limit of the British and French field guns.
 It had concrete nests for heavy machine guns and shelters for riflemen, mortar crews and light machine-gunners but if the attackers broke through, most of the defenders moved into shell holes so they could engage the attackers from unexpected directions.
 They were to hold their positions even if their line was penetrated.
 Before attackers reached the artillery protection line, they would be met by counter-attacks from the reserve regiment.
 The 14-day, 6-million-shell bombardment ended on 31 July 1917.
-By noon the British were penetrating the second position, when counter-attacks in the centre of the attack front pushed them back to the British second objective as it began to rain, the start of an unusually wet and cool August.
+By noon the British were penetrating the second position, when counter-attacks in the centre of the attack front pushed them back to the British second objective.
+It began to rain, the start of an unusually wet and cool August.
 The day after the attack, Loßberg was promoted to major-general.